-WE HAVE LESS THAN \$20,000 IN WORKING CAPITAL AVAILABLE AND WILL RECEIVE NO PROCEEDS FROM THE SALES OF THE SECURITIES IN THIS OFFERING, BUT COSTS OF THIS OFFERING ARE ANTICIPATED AT \$20,000.
+WE HAVE LESS THAN \$20,000 IN WORKING CAPITAL AVAILABLE AND HAVE RECEIVED NO PROCEEDS FROM THE SALES OF SECURITIES.
 AN INVESTMENT IN OUR SECURITIES REPRESENTS SIGNIFICANT RISK AND YOU MAY LOSE ALL OR PART OF YOUR ENTIRE INVESTMENT.

-As of November 30, 2013, we have less than \$20,000 in working capital available and will receive no proceeds from the sales of securities in this offering, but costs of this offering are anticipated to total \$20,000.
-Therefore, you should be aware that the risk that the expense of the offering will likely exhaust substantially all of your assets and, without additional sources of financing, you will have no funds with which to continue as a going concern.
-As a result, an investment in our securities represents significant risk and you may lose all or part of your entire investment.
+As of February 28, 2014, we have less than \$20,000 in working capital available and have received no proceeds from the sales of securities.
+Therefore, an investment in our securities represents significant risk and you may lose all or part of your entire investment.